hayfa66/dog-breed-classifier-app/README.md

 - using face_detector and dog_detector function
 and with the notebook provided by udacity i did the following :
 - implement all necessary function :
-- - dog_breed
+- - dog_breed .
-- - Human_or_dog function
+- - Human_or_dog function .
-- - using Resnet50 model with transfer learning strategy
+- - using Resnet50 model with transfer learning strategy .
+- and copy paste it in the helper.py .
+- implement run.py to run app using helper.py .
+- writing messages as response to every predicton situation.
+- and used script.js to transfer the result predicton to the web app .

 # Two particular aspect with difficulty or interesting:
 - understanding how architecture impact the CNN model was hard .